-The Lunt 80mm ships in a well-made protective case with everything you need to get into solar viewing right out of the box – but you will still need a mount.
-Included items are a vixen dove tail, a solar finder, a lunt zoom eye piece, focuser (I got the feather touch version), and a blocking filter.
+The Lunt 80mm ships in a well-made protective case with everything you need to get into solar viewing right out of the box – but you will still need a telescope mount.
+Included items are a vixen dovetail, a solar finder, a lunt zoom eyepiece, a focuser (I got the feather touch version), and a blocking filter.
 The blocking filter and focuser are normally selected based on your preferences during your checkout from your favorite reseller.
 My first blocking filter was defective and I sent it back and upgraded to the B3400.

 With everything attached and ready for action the scope weighs in at around 9 lbs.
-So, if you are on a budget and was looking for a Mount you could get buy with a smaller one, I would recommend a mount that supports 30lbs if your just starting.
+So, if you are on a budget and was looking for a Mount you could get buy with a smaller one, I would recommend a telescope mount that supports 30lbs if you are just starting.

 The drawback to adding a second DSII is that it cost $1,400.00, adds weight, creates some additional “reddish” casting during viewing.
-For some the reddish cast and sometimes what appears to be a ghost image can annoy, but with careful eye placement, the right eyepiece the issue become mute.
-If you are set up to image, there is none of these issues to speak of, except some of the reddish background cast, but shooting in B&W this can easily be taken care of in post.
+For some, the reddish cast and sometimes what appears to be a ghost image can annoy, but with careful eye placement, the right eyepiece the issue becomes mute.
+If you are set up to start imaging, there are none of these issues to speak of, except some of the reddish background cast, but shooting in B&W this can easily be taken care of in post.

-Visuals: Everyone who views through the Lunt LS80mm H-Alpha Telescope are pleased with the views especially those first solar lookers.
-This Solar Telescope can deliver jaw dropping views of the sun especially with a second DSII module.
+Visuals: Everyone who views through the Lunt LS80mm H-Alpha Telescope is pleased with the views especially those first solar lookers.
+This Solar Telescope can deliver jaw-dropping views of the sun, especially with a second DSII module.

 The Other Stuff If You Care To Read:

 I purchased mine through OPT Telescopes.
-I have been doing business with OPT for most of my astronomy needs, they are fast, have accurate stock status for their inventory, and have knowledgeable staff.
-Other companies sometime hide the fact they don’t have the item in stock until you make a purchase - then it shows as back ordered.
-So, OPT gets a gold star for being up front on their available stock.
+I have been doing business with OPT for most of my astronomy needs, they are fast, have an accurate stock status for their inventory, and have knowledgeable staff.
+Other companies sometimes hide the fact they don’t have the item in stock until you make a purchase - then it shows as back-ordered.
+So, OPT gets a gold star for being upfront on their available stock.

 This scope comes with a Lunt zoom eyepiece, vixen mount, and a solar aligner, and once mounted has everything you need to start viewing right out of the box.

-Lunt make a fantastic 80mmSolar Telescope and I expect my next solar purchase will be with OPT and Lunt - both fantastic.
+Lunt makes a fantastic 80mmSolar Telescope and I expect my next solar purchase will be with OPT and Lunt - both fantastic.